Sharmamayankkkk/chat/README.md

 - **Online Status**: Know who is currently online.

 ### Rich & Expressive Messaging
+- **AI-Powered Translation**: Translate any message into dozens of languages with a single click, powered by the Gemini API.
 - **Rich Media Sharing**: Effortlessly share photos, important documents, and audio files with previews and direct download links.
 - **Voice Notes**: Record and send heartfelt voice messages directly within the chat.
 - **Text Formatting**: Emphasize your messages with **bold**, _italics_, `code`, ~~strikethrough~~, and `||spoiler||` tags.